This is one of those questions we get every day. “Should I add calories that I burn during exercise back to my total”.

 You must eat 2080 calories to lose weight.

-If you eat 2080 calories, then you add/eat back 600 calories that you burned from exercising, you are now eating 2680 calories which is more than your entire TDEE (more calories that your body can use).
-If you do this, you are no longer in a caloric deficit and no longer burning fat.
-Instead you are in a caloric surplus and will be storing fat.
+If you eat 2080 calories, then decide to add (eat) back 600 calories that you burned during exercise, you are now eating 2680 calories which is greater than your TDEE (more calories than your body can use).
+If you do this, you are no longer in a calorie deficit and burning fat.
+Instead, you are in a caloric surplus and will be storing fat/building muscle.
 You are simply eating too many calories!

-When people talk about adding calories back that they burned during their workouts, they are only considering their BMR
+When people talk about adding calories back that they burned during exercise, they are only considering their BMR.

-Quick answer to the question; Hit your macros!!!
+The quick answer to the question; Hit your macros!

-Click here and we will do all the math for you: IIFYM Custom Macro Blueprint
+Click here and we will do all the math for you: IIFYM Macro Blueprint